 d will still vote for 2, since they represent the best option, even if they are further away from d’s ideals. c will now definitely vote for 2, since they are closer to 2 than they are to 1.
 By moving closer to 1’s position, 2 has won the election.
 This analysis can be iterated; 1 may move closer to 2 in order to guarantee b’s vote and force a tie.

 In general cases, there are more than four voters and there is a continuum of preferences; due to this, 1 and 2 will move closer and closer to each other until there is little difference between the two.
 1 and 2 will end up both positioned in the middle of the spectrum, with equal numbers of voters on each side.

 However, entering a third candidate onto this spectrum disrupts the convergence.
 A third candidate could position themselves to capture both c and d, and 2 would instead move back along the spectrum to recapture lost voters.
 There is in fact no steady state equilibrium to this situation; any move by any player immediately changes the best response by others.
 In the UK it can be seen that political parties are constantly moving along the spectrum, with (for example) Tony Blair’s “New Labour” being a more right-wing relaunch of the Labour party.

-The situation is made more complex by the fact that there is uk vape starter kits to be considered: voters consider how a party will deal with policing, with healthcare, with liberties, with the economy.
+The situation is made more complex by the fact that there is more than one spectrum to be considered: voters consider how a party will deal with policing, with healthcare, with liberties, with the economy.
 Rather than examining candidates on a single line, voters will instead carry out some sort of multidimensional nearest neighbour analysis.
 As long as there are at least two more candidates than there are dimensions, voters will be left with a choice of policies, rather than being dictated by political parties meeting in the middle.